SAP Articles

 SAP BPC

 Implementing SAP BPC isn’t just a matter of setting up software and flipping a switch.
-It’s a project that ends up touching most corners of the business—finance, IT, operations, sometimes HR.
+It’s a project that ends up touching most corners of the business such as finance, IT, operations, sometimes HR.

 And while there’s usually a clear starting point, how it unfolds can vary depending on internal politics, data readiness, and whether people are actually aligned on what they’re trying to solve.